xan-crypto/CurveZero/README.md

 28 Mar 2022 - First iteration of website design done<br>
 14 Apr 2022 - CurveZero wins best L2 Dapp in the StarkNet x Encode hackathon<br>
 16 May 2022 - Solved for continuous accrual of interest to LPs<br>
-23 May 2022 - Architecture changed, curve stripping now happens natively on-chain 04 July 2022 - Frontend and protocol fully live and functional on testnet
+23 May 2022 - Architecture changed, curve stripping now happens natively on-chain<br>
+04 July 2022 - Frontend and protocol fully live and functional on testnet

 **Our Mantras**:<br>